 An Introduction to Paper Recycling

-Paper recycling may be defined as a range of activities associated with the recovery and processing of scrap paper so that it can be used in the production of new paper products.
+Paper recycling is the range of activities associated with the recovery and processing of scrap paper so that it can be used in the production of new paper products.

 The History of Paper Recycling

-The first large-scale paper recycling is believed to take place during the World War I in the U.S. In the Second World War, paper recycling once again received a significant boost caused by the need for materials.
-With the passage of time, the paper recycling rate slowly increased and according to sources, around 75 percent of paper and paperboard mills in the United States use recovered paper in the production of new paper.
-The same report states that 40 percent of the mills rely only on recycled paper.
+The first large-scale paper recycling is believed to have taken place during World War I in the U.S. In the Second World War, paper recycling once again received a significant boost caused by the need for materials.
+Over time, the paper recycling rate slowly increased, and around 75% of paper and paperboard mills in the U.S. use recovered paper in the production of new paper.
+40% of the mills rely only on recycled paper.

 The Paper Recycling Process

-The paper recycling process involves a number of steps, including collection, transportation, sorting, processing into usable raw materials and finally using that raw material to produce new paper products:
+The paper recycling process involves several steps, including collection, transportation, sorting, processing into usable raw materials, and finally using that raw material to produce new paper products.

-Collection: Waste papers are collected from collection bins and deposited in a big recycling container along with the paper collected from other collection bins.
-So, all kinds of paper go into a single large container.
+Waste papers are collected from collection bins and deposited in a big recycling container along with the paper received from other collection bins.

-Transportation: All the recovered or collected paper waste then get transported to the paper recycling plant on a collection van or truck.
+All the recovered or collected paper waste then gets transported to the paper recycling plant on a collection van or truck.

-Sorting: After getting transported into recycling plants, papers are sorted into different paper categories such as cardboard, newspapers, newsprint, magazine paper, computer paper etc. as different types of papers are treated differently in the next stages of the process to produce different types of recycled paper products.
+After getting transported to the recycling plant, papers are sorted into different paper categories—such as cardboard, newspapers, newsprint, magazine paper, computer paper, etc.

-Processing the Paper into Usable Raw Material: This is the main stage in a paper recycling process.
-There are multiple functions in the processing phase which include the following:
+This is the main stage in a paper recycling process.
+There are multiple functions in the processing phase, which include the following:

-Making Pulp or Slurry: Pulping involves water and chemicals.
-In order to pulp the paper, machines first chop it before water and chemicals are added.
-Then the mixture is heated to break the paper down more quickly into paper fibers.
-Finally, the mixtures turn into a mushy mix, known as a slurry or pulp.
+- Making Pulp or Slurry: Pulping involves water and chemicals.
+To pulp the paper, machines first chop it before water and chemicals are added.
+The mixture is then heated to break the paper down into paper fibers.
+Finally, the mixture turns into a mushy mix, known as a slurry or pulp.

-Pulp Screening and Cleaning: To remove contamination from the pulp, the pulp is forced through screens with holes of different sizes and shapes to remove contaminants such as globs of glue and bits of plastic.
-If the pulp still contains any heavy contaminants such as staples, the pulp may also be spun around in huge cone-shaped cylinders.
-The cylinders throw the heavy contaminants out of the cone using centripetal force while light contaminants go to the center of the cone and are removed.
+- Pulp Screening and Cleaning: To remove contamination from the pulp, the pulp is forced through screens with holes of different sizes and shapes to remove contaminants such as globs of glue and bits of plastic.
+If the pulp still contains any heavy contaminants like staples, the pulp may be spun around in huge cone-shaped cylinders.
+The cylinders throw the heavy contaminants out of the cone using centripetal force, while light contaminants go to the center of the cone and are removed.

-De-inking: After screening and cleaning come de-inking, which involves removing ink from the paper fibers of the pulp while sticky materials known as “stickies” such as adhesives and glue residue are also separated.
-De-inking is achieved through a combination of mechanical actions (shredding and the addition of chemicals).
-Light and small ink particles are removed using water while heavier and larger particles are removed using air bubbles in a process called flotation.
+- De-Inking: Next begins the removing of ink from the paper fibers of the pulp, while sticky materials known as “stickies” are also separated.
+De-inking is done through a combination of mechanical actions like shredding and the addition of chemicals.
+Light and small ink particles are removed using water, while heavier and larger particles are removed using air bubbles in a process called flotation.

 Paper Recycling Industry Associations

-The American Forest & Paper Association (AF&PA) AF&PA is the national trade association of forest product industry which represents all the paper-based products producing companies in the country and promotes sustainable U.S. forest products in the international marketplace.
-The AF&PA members produce around 75 percent of paper-based products in the U.S.
+- The American Forest & Paper Association (AF&PA): AF&PA is the national trade association of forest product industry, which represents all the paper-based products producing companies in the country and promotes sustainable U.S. forest products in the international marketplace.
+The AF&PA members produce around 75% of paper-based products in the U.S.

 Business Opportunities in Paper Recycling

-One entrepreneurial activity associated with paper recycling is that of paper shredding.
-According to insiders, an investment in the $30,000 to $60,000 range would be required to purchase a truck and shredding machine combination.
-Revenue is derived from businesses requiring confidential shredding services, as well as from selling the shredded paper to the recycling plant.
+One entrepreneurial activity associated with paper recycling is paper shredding.
+According to insiders, an investment in the $30,000–$60,000 range would be required to purchase a truck and shredding machine combination.
+Revenue is derived from businesses requiring confidential shredding services, as well as selling the shredded paper to the recycling plant.

 Paper Recycling Legislation

-The paper recycling rate continues to improve.
-The industry has been negatively impacted by depressed global prices and challenges associated with contamination during the curbside recycling process.
+The paper recycling rate continues to improve, although the industry has been negatively impacted by depressed global prices and challenges associated with contamination during the curbside recycling process.
 One positive development has been an increase in curbside OCC generation, which is attributed to the growth of e-commerce and home delivery.
-In fact, the paper is increasingly used more for packaging and less for communication, resulting in an evolving mix of material being generated.
+Paper is increasingly used more for packaging and less for communication, resulting in an evolving mix of material being generated.